chef/knife-ec2/README.md

 #### Bootstrap Windows instance without user-data through winrm ssl transport

 Users can bootstrap the Windows instance without the need to provide the user-data. `knife-ec2` has the ability to bootstrap the Windows instance through `winrm protocol` using the `ssl` transport.
-This require users to set `--winrm-transport` option as `ssl`, `--winrm-authentication-protocol` option as `negotiate` and `--winrm-ssl-verify-mode` option as `verify_none`.
+This requires users to set `--winrm-transport` option as `ssl`, `--winrm-authentication-protocol` option as `negotiate` and `--winrm-ssl-verify-mode` option as `verify_none`.
 This will do the necessary `winrm ssl transport` configurations on the target node and the bootstrap will just work.

-***Note***: Users also need to pass the `security_group` with having the required ports opened like `5986` for `winrm ssl transport`.
-In case if `security-group` option is not passed then make sure that the `default security-group` in your account has the required ports opened.
+***Note***: Users also need to pass the `--security-group-ids` option with IDs of the security group(s) having the required ports opened like `5986` for `winrm ssl transport`.
+In case if `--security-group-ids` option is not passed then make sure that the `default security group` in your account has the required ports opened.

 Below is the sample command to create a Windows instance and bootstrap it through `ssl` transport without passing any user-data: